AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 ## A Blockchain based Vaccination Passport

-A distributed ledger to validate vaccination records in the form of a `passport`, and allow users to vote on related changes to vaccination policies as a DAO.
-Meant to help with developing international and de-politicized vaccination policies related to battling Covid-19 that is both effective and ethical in a distributed way.
-Can also help to promote a rewards system to promote the agreed upon policy.
+A distributed ledger to validate vaccination records in the form of a `passport`, and allow users to vote on related changes to vaccination policies as a DAO in an ethical and inclusive way.
+Meant to help with developing international standards and de-politicized vaccination policies related to combatting Covid-19.
+Can also help to promote a rewards system to facilitate the agreed upon policy.

 > This is a work-in-progress document, and changes and suggestions are more than welcome!